linkanr/Infection/README.md

 Installation:
 Just copy all the otls to your otl folder.
 On windows it can be found @ /documents/houdini_version/otls

+There a some useful information on the wiki, I will try to make it more complete when I have the time

 Useage is completely free but if you like it please help support further growth by clicking the by donating.
 <P>